alexeygrigorev/mlwiki.org/index.php/Householder_Transformation.md

 ---
-title: "Householder Transformation"
 layout: default
 permalink: /index.php/Householder_Transformation
+tags:
+- linear-algebra
+- matrix-decomposition
+- python
+title: Householder Transformation
 ---

-# Householder Transformation

 ## Householder Transformation
 Householder Transformation (also "Householder Reflection") is an orthogonal reflection transformation:
 - it reflex the vectors in the columns of the matrix such that